-5. The physical states transform as per the causal powers of the states of interacting systems, not by the information represented by those states; hence information remains subjective and non-measurable.
-Since information arises from the objective causal relation, the causal power of a state in a context gets associated with the causal power of the represented semantics (more details in Section.5).
-Therefore, it is entirely possible for a system, processing the information of causal function of represented objects in hierarchy, to have a state that represents the semantics of 'a system in control of action appropriate for a context' towards a predetermined effect.
+2. The physical states transform as per the causal function of the states of interacting systems, not by the information of their correlation; hence information remains intrinsic and non-measurable.
+Since information arises from the objective causal relation, the causal function of a state in a context creates an opportunity to associate the resultant semantics with the causal function of the semantics of correlation of precursor states (details in Section.5).
+Therefore, it is entirely possible for a system, processing the information of the causal function of represented objects in hierarchy, to have a state that represents the semantics of 'a system in control of action appropriate for a context' towards a predetermined effect.
 As an addendum, it may be noted that it serves no purpose to the evolutionary processes whatsoever if the represented semantics does not 'causally relate' with objects to effect change via action.
-In other words, the evolution of semantics of self and its purposeful function for effective adaptation and perpetuation could not arise if it was not based on the causal powers attributable to such represented semantics.
+In other words, the evolution of the semantics of self and its purposeful function for effective adaptation and perpetuation could not arise if it was not based on the causal function attributable to such semantics.